Conrad Haas

 Conrad Haas (1509-1576) was an Austrian or Transylvanian Saxon military engineer.

 He was a pioneer of rocket propulsion.
 His designs include a three-stage rocket and a manned rocket.

-Haas was possibly born in Dornbach (now part of Hernals, Vienna).

-He held the post of the Zeugwart (arsenal master) of the Imperial Habsburg army under Ferdinand I. In 1551, Stephen Báthory, the grand prince of Transylvania invited Haas to Nagyszeben (Hermannstadt), Eastern Hungarian Kingdom (now Sibiu, Romania), where he acted as weapons engineer and also he started to teach at Klausenburg (now Cluj-Napoca).
+Haas was possibly born in Dornbach, now a suburb of Vienna.
+He held the post of Zeugwart (arsenal master) of the Imperial Habsburg army under Ferdinand I. In 1551, Stephen Báthory, the grand prince of Transylvania, invited Haas to Hermannstadt (now Sibiu, Romania), where he acted as weapons engineer.
+He also started to teach at Klausenburg (now Cluj-Napoca).